Zakhag44/ai-case-study/README.md

 #### What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

+There are a couple metrics that Microsoft will be looking at, increase in revenue and it's active user count for their copilot products in Window's and GitHub.
+Because these new features became available in late 2023 there is no published data on success metrics at this time.

 #### How is your company performing relative to competitors in the same field?
+At an AI assistant level it is unknown at this time.
+Microsoft recently rolled out the Copilot product and user adoption is currently unknown.

 ## Recommendations